Skip to content

 • Ignoring breaks

-• Depending only on motivation
+• Based on only motivation

 Best Practices for Long-Term Success

-• Stay consistent, not perfect
+• Be consistent, don’t be perfect

-• Build habits gradually
+• Develop habits slowly

-• Review weekly progress
+• Check weekly performance

-• Maintain balance between study and rest
+• Balance between study and relaxation

 FAQ’s